slugXcoder/DSA/Pattern Programming/README.md

-<h1>This file contains info about all the Patterns codes in sequence</h1>
+<h1>This file contains info about all the Pattern codes in sequence</h1>
 <br>
 <p>
 		1} - This contains a C++ logic which takes input "n" from user and prints below pattern.<br>